 Why do messages contain unreadable “winmail.dat” attachments?

-If you use Microsoft Outlook to send mail, people might complain that your messages contain an unreadable "winmail.dat" attachment.
+If you use Microsoft Outlook to send mail, people might complain that your messages contain an unreadable "winmail.dat" attachment, with the normal attachments not visible.

 This happens because the copy of Microsoft Outlook that sent the message is configured to send attachments in a non-standard format.
-Those attachments can only be read using other copies of Outlook, and not by non-Microsoft mail programs or our Webmail system.
+Those attachments can only be viewed using certain mail program like Outlook, and not by most non-Microsoft mail programs or our Webmail system.